-See the definitions section for definitions of the five levels of automation developed by the Society of Automotive Engineers (SAE) International.
-Distracted driving is of primary concern in vehicles with Level 0 to 3 of automation because distracted driving should become a non-issue in Level 4 and 5 vehicles.
-However, Level 4 and 5 vehicles being "tested" on public roads have operators who can become distracted when they may need to assume control of the vehicle.
-Both ADAS and ADS vehicles are addressed, as applicable, in the following guidelines.
+See the definitions section for definitions of the six levels (0-5) of automation developed by SAE International.
+Distracted driving is of primary concern in vehicles with Level 0 to 3 automation because distracted driving should become a nonissue in Level 4 and 5 vehicles.
+However, Level 4 and 5 vehicles being "tested" on public roads have operators who may be distracted or inattentive when they may need to assume control of the vehicle.
+Both ADAS- and ADS-equipped vehicles are addressed, as applicable, in the following guidelines.